aptech/docs/docs/CR-xlsReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";

-    //Read in all data below header line x = xlsReadM(file, "A2");
+    // Read in all data below header line x = xlsReadM(file, "A2");

 After the code above, the first 10 rows of x should be equal to: